 - Charity, the Horror Host of DC Comics' Forbidden Tales of Dark Mansion, who later became Jack Knight's girlfriend in Starman.

 - Calvin's parents come across one of these while visiting a carnival in Calvin and Hobbes: The Series, and she dispenses some eerie exposition.

 - In the Horseshoes and Hand Grenades prequel Who Decides?, Ryusei meets up with a fortune teller known as "Madame Pollux".
 It's his dear friend Mei Shirakawa possessed by a Serpent.
 In Horseshoes and Hand Grenades, Mei is dressed in this garb when she confronts Haruto and Yayoi.
 Interestingly enough, in SplitxEnd, Yayoi is given an outfit like this but she doesn't get involved in any fortune telling herself.
 Unless of course you consider her retrieving a tarot card as a personal weapon.

-- In Gypsy Caravan a woman with the circus Harry ran away to join told a newly-escaped Sirius that according to last week's tarot reading "the rat you need is living with the ginger clan."
+- In Gypsy Caravan a woman working for the circus Harry ran away to join tells a newly-escaped Sirius that according to last week's tarot reading "the rat you need is living with the ginger clan."

 - In the animated Disney version of Robin Hood, Robin masquerades as a Gypsy fortuneteller (complete with Crystal Ball) to trick Prince John.

 - Mallrats: Brodie and T.S. visit a topless fortune teller in a flea market after being banned from the regular mall.
 T.S. plays the scene totally straight, accepting her wise counsel.
 Brodie can't take his eyes off of her superfluous third nipple.